ArtemKimUSC/CTFM/README.md

 => The results are composed of 3 files containing the initial S-LDSC results (`_CTFM_sldsc.txt`), CT-FM PIP values (`_CTFM_pips.txt`) and Credible sets (`_CTFM_CS.txt`) -> stored in `out/susie/`

+# Running CT-FM with custom annotations

+In development.